MrAliSalehi/axum-template/README.md

 authentication & authorizations are partially handled by this layer, for example catching `Authorization` header, is handled by api layer, but parsing its contents and validations are left in the core layer.

+#### structure

+`components`:

+this directory contains routes and endpoints for the api, with their respective subdirectory. for example in the template you have an `auth` dir, all the auth related endpoints and their models live here, if you had endpoints for other matters, they would have their own dir.

+`middlewars`:

+this contains all of your middlewares and interceptors, because they are usually one or to functions they dont need separate directory. often placing them in `mod.rs` is okay.

+`models`:
+this contains every model that is shared across all directories, so they are not specific to some endpoints or middleware.

+note that you have to respect dependency inversion and not making depending your `lib-core` on the `lib-api` models.

+`utils`:

+this is where all the random crappy codes lives, usually stuff that cant be placed directly in components or they are used in multiple places.

+in the template there are some useful(or not) macros for returning response from the endpoints.

 ### core layer

 as the name implies, this is the core of the app, state management, caching, tasks, services, "managers", are all inside